markgw/uh-nlp2021/docs/week1/index.md

 Also more specifically for NLP purposes, Python 3 simplifies the handling of non-ASCII characters singificantly by making UTF-8 strings the default.
 In Python 2, you must take special care when handling any language that is not expressed solely using ASCII characters.

 All examples hereafter are in Python 3 unless otherwise denoted.
 Any mentions of "Python" in the material will, by default, refer to Python 3.
 Any code you return on this day or any later day will be ran using Python 3.

+## Installing Python

+Python 3 comes in multiple versions, the latest of which is Python 3.8.1.
+However, as most Linux distributions lag a bit behind in the Python 3 version they provide, Python 3.5 is currently a *de facto* "minimum version".
+This holds true for this course as well: the tools we are installing assume that you have at least Python 3.5.

+###  If you are using a university-provided computer with Cubbli Linux
+If you are working on either a Freshmen laptop with Linux or a computer lab desktop that has Linux, your computer should have Python 3.6.9 (or later) installed on it by default.
+Check by running `python3 -V` (note capital V).
+You should be good to go.

+Computer labs with Linux computers can be found in Exactum, for example in the rooms B221 and BK107.

+### If you are using your own computer with Windows
+The course staff is not well versed in getting Python working with Windows, so you are on your own in terms of installing Python and additional dependencies.
+If you want to do things easy, just use computer labs in Exactum.
+If you are sure you want to install Python on your own computer, read on for some options.

+You can find instructions for installing Python 3 on your Windows computer at https://installpython3.com/windows/.
+You can also try out using [Anaconda](https://www.anaconda.com/), which is a relatively popular wrapper around Python.
+Note, however, that Anaconda's package manager `conda` sometimes lags a bit behind `pip`, meaning that the latest versions of all libraries might not be available.
+We suggest using `pip` where possible.

+You can also try out the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about), which allows you to run Linux within Windows.
+It should come preinstalled with a sufficiently up-to-date version of Python 3.

+Finally, you can use the university's VDI version of the Cubbli Linux.
+This enables you to run a Linux either via the VMWare Horizon client as a "program" within Windows, or as a tab in your browser.
+See [instructions for VDI](https://helpdesk.it.helsinki.fi/en/instructions/computer-and-printing/workstation-service/virtual-desktops-vdi).

+### If you are using your own computer with Linux
+You probably have at least python 3.5 installed, unless you are on a **very** old installation.
+Check by running `python3 -V` (note capital V).
+Version 3.5 and newer are all good.

+If your Python 3 is older than 3.5, or is not installed at all, you can install it using your Linux distribution's package manager, such as `apt` for Ubuntu.
+The details of upgrading your Python 3 installation are left as an exercise for the reader.

+### If you are using your own computer with MacOs
+Your Mac probably has Python 2.7 installed by default.
+This is **not** sufficient and you should install at least Python 3.5.
+For instructions on how to install Python 3, see e.g. the website https://installpython3.com/mac/.

+**Note:** If you are using the instructions from the linked website, the section "Virtual Environments" uses a method different from the method used in this guide.
+Your options are to ignore that part of the linked guide or to "translate" the `pip` commands used in the course material to `pipenv` commands yourself.

 ## Running Python